SRombauts/UEPlasticPlugin/README.md

 Source control settings can be changed using the Source Control menu, and are saved locally in `Saved\Config\WindowsEditor\SourceControlSettings.ini`.

+- BinaryPath: Path to the Plastic SCM Command Line tool 'cm' binary.
+Default is good if the cli is in the PATH.
+Can be changed to an absolute path to the cm executable if needed.
+- UpdateStatusAtStartup: Triggers an asynchronous "Update Status" operation at Editor startup.
+Can take quite some time on big projects, with no source control status available in the meantime.
+- UpdateStatusOtherBranches: Enable Update status to detect more recent changes on other branches in order to display the "Changed In Other Branch" warnings and icon.
+- EnableVerboseLogs: Override LogSourceControl default verbosity level to Verbose (except if already set to VeryVerbose).

 ##### Sharing settings

 In order to share this with the team, copy and rename this file into `Config\DefaultSourceControlSettings.ini`,